 Organizations or institutions

-Regarding the organizations or institutions, according to Borbón, they are responsible for getting the project in place, identifying the right model and why it’s important to deploy this model, studying the expectations, communicating with all of the stakeholders, managing changes, and establishing the best practices to adopt.
+Regarding the organizations or institutions, according to Borbón, they are responsible for getting the project in place, identifying the right model, its importance and its impact, studying the expectations, communicating with all of the stakeholders, managing changes, and establishing the best practices to adopt.

 Supervisors and administrators

 Supervisors act like facilitators in terms of providing feedback to all the instructors and learners, providing the right resources for them to be successful and reviewing how the learners are progressing.
 “Whereas administrators should be able to translate the needs of the institution regarding the CBE program into something that is doable in terms of technology, then properly configure the platform and prepare all that needs to be done in order to successfully achieve the plan of the strategy,” states Borbón.